 Indoor Air Pollution

-In today’s world, air pollution is one of the biggest concern.
-Whatever our living standard and whatever healthy strategy we use to live a healthy life but if the air quality of our surrounding is poor then it will definitely affect the health directly and indirectly in long term as well in short term.
+In today’s world, air pollution is one of the biggest concerns.
+Whatever our living standard and whatever healthy strategy we use to live a healthy life but if the air quality of our surroundings is poor then it will definitely affect our health directly and indirectly in long term as well as in short term.

 Air pollution is mainly divided into outdoor air pollution and indoor air pollution.
-The U.S. Environmental protection agency ranks indoor air pollution as one of the top five threat to public health (1).
+The U.S. Environmental protection agency ranks indoor air pollution as one of the top five threats to public health (1).

 Three major side effects of indoor air pollution

 According to WHO sick building syndrome is a reaction to an indoor environment like excessive exposure to a known contaminant or a defective ventilation system.
 Sick building syndrome includes irritation of eyes and mucous membrane, fatigue, chest tightness, cough, headache, and malaise (2).

 House dust and burning lead paints inside the house cause nervous disorder and growth retardation if exposed for a long time (3).